Faculty:Faculty of Science & Technology

 Brunton, I. (Under review).
 Freewill, determinism and psychological therapy: a systematic review of the literature.

-Keville, S., Nutt, K., Brunton, I., Keyes, C., Tacconellie, E. (Under review).
-So many lifetimes locked inside: reflecting on the use of music and songs to enhance learning through emotional and social connection.
-Trainee Clinical Psychologists.
+Keville, S., Nutt, K., Brunton, I., Keyes, C., Tacconellie, E. (In press).
+So many lifetimes locked inside: reflecting on the use of music and songs to enhance learning through emotional and social connection in Trainee Clinical Psychologists.
+Reflective Practice.